gryf/fs-uae-wrapper/README.rst

 Now, there several thing will happen:

-- Config file will be read, and wrapper module will be find (because we already put it on line 2)
+- Config file will be read, and wrapper module will be found
 - New temporary directory will be created
 - Archive with game assists will be extracted in that directory
 - Configuration file will be copied into that directory, and renamed to